cpldcpu/MisguidedAttention/eval/README.md

 Also surprising is the good performance of Gemini-Flash, especially considering the unimpressive performance of Gemini-Pro.
 Subjectively, it seems that Flash is more "self critical" in its responses.

+**Update 2024-11-16**
-**Update 2024-11-16**: I reran the evaluation for Qwen-2.5-72b after noticing that it suddenly was able to solved the inverse monty hall problem, which is pretty remarkable as only o1 and o1-mini were able to solve it consistently before.
+I reran the evaluation for Qwen-2.5-72b after noticing that it suddenly was able to solved the inverse monty hall problem, which is pretty remarkable as only o1 and o1-mini were able to solve it consistently before.
 The new results are included in the heatmap above and show a considerable improvement compare to the first eval of Qwen-2.5-72b  from mid of October '24.
 What did change?
 Not sure.
 Possibly some settings on the provider side were modified?
 FP8 vs FP16?

+**Update 2024-12-27**
-**Update 2024-12-27**: Reasoning models were split into a separate category and folder.
+- Reasoning models were split into a separate category and folder.
+- Added DeepSeek V3 evaluation results.

 ## How to run the evaluation